tiller-vgs/info-skjerm/Database/README.md

 ## Shutting down the database

-- If you're running in the terminal, press `control/command + C`
+- If you're running in the terminal, press `control + C`
 - If you're running from _Docker Desktop_, press the stop-button

 ## Deleting the database